ZiggyCreatures/FusionCache/docs/StepByStep.md

 ## 4) Factory Timeouts

-The situation now is way better than initially, but here and there we are still **a little slow** becuase of **some latency spikes** when we go to the database.
+The situation is now way better than how it was initially, but here and there we are still **a little slow** becuase of **some latency spikes** when we go to the database.

-Wouldn't it be nice if FusionCache would simply give us back the expired value (if any) when a factory is taking too long?
-Also it should keep running the factory in the background so that - if and when the factory successfully completes - it can immediately update the cache such that the new value would be available right away without waiting for the next expiration time to occur?
+Wouldn't it be nice if FusionCache would simply give us back the expired value (if any) when a factory takes too long?
+Also the timed out factory should keep running in the background so that - if and when the factory successfully completes - it can immediately update the cache so that the new value would be available right away without waiting for the next expiration time to occur?

 Luckily, just setting the [**factory timeouts**](Timeouts.md) does exactly that, so let's do it in the registration: